buddyboss/buddyboss-platform/src/readme.txt

 = 1.1.3 =
 * Activity - Fixed issue with commenting on activity after clicking 'Load More' multiple times
+* Activity - Fixed media posted in activity feed not always displaying
+* Activity - Fixed photos added to group feed not displaying in group photos tab
 * Messages - Fixed members without First Name displaying in messages as 'Deleted User'
 * Groups - Status button said "You're an Member" instead of "You're a Member"
 * Compatibility - Allow 'Events Manager' and other plugins to activate properly with Platform